JeerasakAnanta/cs_project/README.md

 - A user-friendly web (WebUI) interface is also included for seamless interaction with the model from  back end FastAPI.

 ## 🔑Key Features
-- A user-friendly **Web Interface** for interacting with the chatbot
+- user-friendly **Web Interface** for interacting with the chatbot
-- A **Backend API** built with FastAPI and Swagger for executing human commands
+- **Backend API** built with FastAPI and Swagger for executing human commands
-- A **Document Management System** for processing and indexing documents
+- **Document Management System** for processing and indexing documents
-- A user interface for viewing and managing the **Vector Database** using Qdrant
+- user interface for viewing and managing the **Vector Database** using Qdrant

 ## 🛒Prerequisites
 - Python 3